IvoVellekoop/openwfs/pydevice/PyDevice.md

       self._boolean = value
   ```

   Here, `-> bool` enforces that the `boolean` property is a boolean value.
-This clarity is vital for properties that are meant to represent binary states (true/false), ensuring correct and expected behavior.
+This clarity is vital for properties that are meant to represent binary states (true/false).

 - **Annotated Integer Type Hint:**